 Liquid exposure to the skin first causes local effects (local twitching, fasciculations, sweating).
 Systemic effects occur after a latent period that can be as long as 18 hours after exposure to a very small droplet of a G- or V-series nerve agent; even fatal doses usually take up to 20 to 30 minutes to cause symptoms and signs, which may include sudden collapse and convulsions without warning.
 Skin exposure to a liquid A-series agent has a latent period ranging from hours to a day or two.

-Patients exhibit parts or all of the cholinergic toxidrome, or cholinergic crisis (see tables Common Toxic Syndrome (Toxidromes) and Symptoms and Treatment of Specific Poisons).
+Patients exhibit parts or all of the cholinergic toxidrome, or cholinergic crisis (see tables Common Toxic Syndrome Common Toxic Syndromes and Symptoms and Treatment of Specific Poisons Symptoms and Treatment of Specific Poisons ).
 Overstimulation and eventual fatigue of the CNS lead to agitation, confusion, unconsciousness, and seizures, progressing to failure of the respiratory center in the medulla.
 Overstimulation and eventual fatigue of skeletal muscles cause twitching and fasciculations that progress to weakness and paralysis.
 Overstimulation of cholinergically activated smooth muscle leads to miosis, bronchospasm, and hyperperistalsis (with nausea, vomiting, and cramping), and overstimulation of exocrine glands causes excessive tearing, nasal secretions, salivation, bronchial secretions, digestive secretions, and sweating.
 Death is usually due to central apnea, but direct paralysis of the diaphragm, bronchospasm, and bronchorrhea can also contribute.

 Diagnosis is made clinically, although laboratory analysis of erythrocyte cholinesterase or plasma cholinesterase levels as well as more specialized laboratory tests can confirm nerve-agent exposure.